KingaSzmyd/MSP2-EUQuiz/README.md

 The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 3. Bugs:
 * CSS:
-The buggs accurres with the Bootstrap and concerned paddings and img-thumbnail.
+The buggs occures with the Bootstrap and concerned paddings and img-thumbnail.
 They were detected after using the Developer Tools from Google Chrome and overwrite by the !important command in css stylesheet.
 #### Case 1

-ul, li {
+`ul, li {
     padding-left: 0 !important;
     padding-right: 0 !important;
-}
+}`

 #### Case 2

-.img-thumbnail {
+`.img-thumbnail {
     border: none !important;
     width: 220px;
-}
+}`

 * JavaScript:
 After validation the code the following buggs were discovered: